Erie County Seeks New Poet Laureate

 About the Poet Laureate Initiative

-In addition to the honor of being named, the 2018-2019 Erie County Poet Laureate will be awarded a $7,500 grant, which provides a $3,000 stipend to the poet and $4,000 to carry out a project to help bring poetry to the people of Erie County.
+Dr. Joy was awarded a second term as the 2020-2021 Erie County Poet Laureate.
+He receives a $7,500 grant, which provides a $3,000 stipend to the poet and $4,000 to carry out a project to help bring poetry to the people of Erie County.
 Five hundred dollars goes to administration and other costs.
 The community project is unique to the Erie County Initiative, ensuring that the Laureate uses the majority of the public funding to enrich and educate the region through poetry.

 Erie County government, in cooperation with Edinboro University of Pennsylvania, Gannon University, Mercyhurst University and Penn State Behrend, started the Poet Laureate Initiative in 2009.
 Already, it has received recognition for its impact on the arts in our region, receiving the Pennsylvania County Commissioners Association County Arts Award in 2011 and the National Association of Counties National Arts Award in 2012.